orionthewake/MovieGuide-Kotlin/README.md

 This app showcases the use of Kotlin with RxJava, Dagger 2, Retrofit and the MVP pattern using Uncle Bob's Clean Architecture approach.

-Add your themoviedb.org API key in `ApiKeyInterceptor.kt` with your themoviedb.org API key.
+Add your themoviedb.org API key in `ApiKeyInterceptor.kt`